vit0rr/portfolio/data/blog/en/difference-between-state-event.md

 ## Step 3: Add cleanup or stop if needed

 Now consider a different example: our ChatRoom component needs to connect to the chat server when it appears.
-We are givin a `createConnection()` API that returns an object with `connect()` and `disconnect()`.
-How to connect when it displayed to the user?
+We are giving a `createConnection()` API that returns an object with `connect()` and `disconnect()`.
+How to connect when it is displayed to the user?

 Let's start building the effect logic: